dominiksalvet/asus-fan-control/README.md

 sudo make uninstall # uninstall the program (it doesn't uninstall dependencies)
 ```

+However, it will not work when the program is **not installed in the default installation directory**.
+In this case manual `git checkout <installed_version>` command must be executed before the `sudo make uninstall` command.

+---

+To **update the program**, uninstall it and install it again using the steps stated above.

 ### Choose the installation directory

 The default installation directory is */usr/local/bin* as it should be included in the `$PATH` variable.
 However, for the program to work, it is not required that and so to change it, pass your desired installation directory path in `INSTALL_DIR` variable to the `sudo make install` command.
 For example: